Welcome and thank you for visiting Orbilift.

 In short:

 A wheel travels two-dimensionally, across a surface.
-An Orbilift travels three-dimensionally, up, down and across.
+Orbilift travels three-dimensionally, up, down and across.

 Wheels = 2D mobility